 CHICAGO—Woman Made Gallery (WMG) is pleased to present “Woman Life Freedom,” an exhibition featuring works by Iranian women artists.
 This curated project is part of the “Woman Life Freedom” juried group exhibition on view from May 6 to June 3, 2023, at WMG, 2150 S. Canalport Ave, 4A–3, Chicago, IL 60608.
-An opening reception will be held Saturday, May 6 from 4 to 7 PM.
-The gallery is open Thursdays through Sundays from noon to 5 PM.

 Since the 1979 Iranian revolution and the deposition of former Shah, Mohammad Reza Pahlavi, the Islamic Republic has subjected its citizens to inhumane conditions.
 Gender apartheid, the unlawful seizure of people and goods, and mass state surveillance have been carried out by the violent Iranian Revolutionary Guard Corps (IRGC).
 The murder of Mahsa Zhina Amini, for disobeying morality laws, reignited global coverage of the oppression of Iranian women.